riyadhctg/How-to-Likert-Scale-Data/README.md

 **SPSS Steps for Related-samples Wilcoxon signed-rank test:**
 - Analyze > Non parametric test > Related Samples
 - From options you can select Wilcoxon test

+&nbsp;
+### Correlation (ICC, Pearson, Kendall, Spearman):
+Example use case:
+Compare responses of the same survey from two raters to check if their answers are correlated to each other

+**SPSS Steps for ICC**
+- Analyze > Scale > Reliability Analysis
+- Drag the variables to Items
+- Select Intraclass correlation coefficient at the bottom.
+Optionally, select other items in descriptive, summaries and inter-item if required
+NOTE:
+- The ICC score is between 0 and 1.
+0.5 indicate poor reliability, between 0.5 and 0.75 moderate reliability, between 0.75 and 0.9 good reliability, and any value above 0.9 indicates excellent reliability.
+- It doesn't have any significance score.
+- Short and useful video: https://youtu.be/1Avl7DzKmnc

+**SPSS Steps for Pearson / Kendall / Spearman**
+- Analyze > Correlale > Bivariate
+- Drag the variables you want to compare from the left to right
+- Select Pearson AND/OR Kendall's tau-b AND/OR Spearman
+NOTES:
+- Pearson is for arametric data whereas Spearman and Kendall are both for non-parametric.
+Kendall is based on concordant and discordant pairs.
+It's more strict and usually same data yields less correlation score with Kendall compared to Spearman which calculates score based on deviations/distance.
+- The coeffecient score is between +/-1. -1 means pure negative correlation, +1 means pure positive correlation.
+Anything positive typically suggests some correlations.
+- It has a significance score that indicates whether the correlation is significant or not.